nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/OpenCore/readme.md

 Additional information about the module [structure](./OpenCore_structure.md) and suggestions for [design](./course_guidance.md) are provided.

+### Course Creation
+For the workshop and online course materials, Open edX has many [partners](https://openedx.org/marketplace-all/) that specialize in working with subject matter experts to create online courses.
+To train 20,000 scientists, the MOOC will need to be engaging and interactive, similiar to [Elements of AI](https://www.elementsofai.com/), with animations rather than videos of people.
+Using animations rather than videos will make the MOOC easier to translate into additional languages.

 ### Instructor-lead Workshop Materials
 For instructor-lead workshops (in-person and virtual), the materials will be organized as follows:
 * Each module is to be organized into five, 30-minute lessons for a total of 2.5 hours of content.
 We recommend scheduling the module for three hours and taking two, 15-minute breaks.